 The Houston Livestock and Rodeo Show is more than a little bull riding and prized pigs.
-It’s a nearly month-long event with back-to-back headlining concerts, a full-on carnival, and rodeo competition — all in one place.
+The Houston show is nearly a month-long event with back-to-back headlining concerts, a full-on carnival, and rodeo competition—all in one place.
 The event attracts millions of people over the course of several weeks and is believed to be the largest livestock show in the United States, if not the world.

 What to Expect

-People.
 A lot of them.
-Roughly 2.5 million people visit the Houston rodeo every year — sometimes multiple times — in order to participate in the many attractions.
+Roughly 2.5 million people visit the Houston rodeo every year—sometimes multiple times—to participate in the many attractions.
 Families and individuals come from all over the state to take in the concerts, livestock shows, and carnival attractions.

 Artists and bands are booked every night of the rodeo, ranging from top-name country stars to Latin pop singers to classic rock.
 The full concert lineup is typically released in January, and tickets go on sale shortly after.